nuclearis-labs/nuclearistrack/README.md

 # NUCLEARIS Material Organization

+On a first note, this project is build in Spanish and all the documentation for now is in Spanish, eventually it'll be translated to English.

 Desarrollo MVP (minimum viable product) de una aplicación decentralizada (dApp) para verificar la autenticidad de documentos a traves de la Blockchain de [RSK](https://github.com/rsksmart/rskj).

 ## Concepto MVP